agoering/spice-pinball/docs/bitwrite.md

 permalink: /docs/bitwrite/
 ---

-This is how shift registers can be used to control multiple LEDs on your pinball machine.
+Shift registers can be used to control multiple LEDs on your pinball machine.
 However, many times, you will want to change only one or two specific LEDs, and leave all the other LEDs alone.
 For this, we can use a new function called ```bitWrite()```.